Adult nurse

 Qualifications

 To work as an adult nurse in the UK, you must be registered with the Nursing & Midwifery Council (NMC).
-To be eligible to register you must complete a pre-registration nursing degree or registered nurse degree apprenticeship (RNDA) delivered by an NMC-approved educational institution (AEI).
+To be eligible, you must complete either a pre-registration nursing degree or a registered nurse degree apprenticeship (RNDA) delivered by an NMC-approved educational institution (AEI).

-Degree courses usually lasts three years full time (four years in Scotland or if you're taking a dual-field degree that leads to registration in two fields of practice).
-The programme is a mix of clinical practice, giving you direct experience of working with patients and families, and academic learning.
+Degrees usually last three years full time (four years in Scotland or if you're taking a dual-field degree that leads to registration in two fields of practice).
+Courses combine clinical practice, giving you direct experience of working with patients and families, with academic study.
 You could be based within a variety of settings including hospitals, the community, patients' homes and independent organisations.

-A non-repayable training grant of at least £5,000 a year is available to nursing students while at university.
-For more information, see Health Careers.
+A non-repayable training grant of at least £5,000 a year is available to pre-registration nursing students studying on an eligible course at a university in England.
+This is available in addition to student finance for tuition and maintenance loans.
+For more information, see the NHS Learning Support Fund (LSF).

-RNDAs typically take four years to complete and the cost is covered by your employer.
-You may be able to do it in a shorter length of time if you have APEL.
+RNDAs typically take four years, although you may be able to do it in a shorter length of time if you have APEL.
+The cost of training is covered by your employer, and you'll earn a salary throughout.

 Skills